radams2000/Matlab_LTspice_Opt/README.md

 ### **The application operates at frequencies where finite op-amp gain-bandwidth degrades the frequency response**.
 Calculating the effects of finite gain-bandwidth on the frequency response is quite complicated, especially in cases where the gain/phase response deviates from the traditional single-pole model.
 By running optimizer simulations in LTSpice, the actual target op-amp may be included in the simulation.
 This yields a solution that inherently attempts to compensate for finite gain-bandwidth effects.

+The software may be downloaded using the link here.

+There are 2 zip files, one containing the Matlab code, and one containing a few sample LTspice schematics.
+Also you will find a Readme.pdf, that contains detailes instrucrions on how to set up and run your optimization schematics.